Non-melanoma Skin Cancer

 More extensive surgery is needed in some cases

-If the skin cancer is larger then a more extensive operation may be required.
+If the skin cancer is larger, a more extensive operation may be required.
 This may need a general anaesthetic.
 For example, if a large area of affected skin is cut away you may need plastic surgery to place a skin graft over the wound.

 If an SCC has spread to the nearby lymph glands (nodes) then an operation to remove these glands may be advised.